 The texture in the slime tunnel is the same one as inside the Great Mighty Poo's lair.

 Besides a few exceptions, swimming in poo and swimming in water is only different in what color the remaining fluid dripping from Conker's body are when he gets out and the color of the splashes he makes jumping in.

 Crapsaccharine World: The whole game pretty much takes place in one.
-There's a swarm of evil wasps flying around, a weasel mafia running wild, a corrupt king with untrained guards, a completely unguarded Federal Reserve Bank, a fairly dysfunctional military, a war, and the list continues.
+The world looks like a colorful, kid friendly storybook type world at a glance, but there's a swarm of evil wasps flying around, a weasel mafia running wild, a corrupt king with untrained guards and an evil scientist, a completely unguarded Federal Reserve Bank, a fairly dysfunctional military, a war with Nazi teddy bears, and the list continues.